What degree can I get in History?

 of Memphis and have a GPA of at least 2.0 before you can take such examinations.

 If I already have credit hours in History from another school, can I apply them toward

 Yes.
 But regardless of how many hours you transfer, you must earn at least 6 hours

 I can’t take classes on your campus.
 Do you offer any alternatives?

 Yes.
 Many of our undergraduate courses are taught at satellite campuses.
-Consult our
+Search for

 Our Online Bachelor of Arts in History Program is ideal for you (get a brochure about this program (pdf)).
 You will be able to get your degree without necessarily setting foot on campus